CAREERS IN THE AIR FORCE

 The Graduate Law Program (GLP) is a two-year Air Force ROTC program for law students.
-Once selected for the GLP, students are guaranteed a position as an Air Force Judge Advocate upon successful completion of the Air Force ROTC program, graduation from an ABA-approved law school and completion of legal licensing requirements (including admission to practice before any state’s highest court).
+Once selected for the GLP, students are guaranteed a position as an Air Force Judge Advocate upon successful completion of Air Force ROTC program, graduation from an ABA-approved law school and completion of legal licensing requirements (including admission to practice before any state’s highest court).

 The GLP is not a scholarship program.
 However, GLP students are paid during summer field training, and they also receive up to a $400 tax-free stipend each month of school during the last two years of their legal education.
 Check out the Air Force JAG website

 - Attend a law school approved by the American Bar Association (ABA) and affiliated with Air Force ROTC.